The best places to see wild horses in the USA

 The easiest place to see the Virginia Range horses is around watering holes along the trail east of Reno.
 But you can see horses in a lot of places here, including on the road.
 (Be very alert anywhere in this area.)
 You can also book a tours that will take you out to look for horses.

 Nevada has a lot of places where you are likely to find mustangs and other wild horses.
-You can even book any number of wild horse tours to take you to the best spots to watch for horses.
+You can even book wild horse tours to take you to the best spots to watch for horses.
+Unfortunately, you’ll need to search around the location you want to visit to find a tour — there isn’t a good list and third-party sites don’t seem to carry a lot of these.

 The best place to see wild horses in North Dakota: Theodore Roosevelt National Park (Medora)